alban-read/M1-MICRO-FORTH/riscish.md

  .. allow new words to be composed, mainly by concatenation.

-- Get an interactive interpreter running from Day 1, and then build it out.
+- Get a simple interactive interpreter running then build it out.

-- The process is incremental, and interactive from the start, as soon as the outer text interpreter said OK, it was used to test the next features added.
+-  process is incremental, and interactive from the start, as soon as the outer text interpreter said OK, it was used to test the next features added.

-- Use the computer against itself (Use the computer as a tool for using the computer).
+- Computer Judo: Use the computer against itself (Use the computer as a tool for using the computer).

 - Assume nothing, measure and test.